-MONTREAL – Calin Rovinescu, Air Canada’s president and CEO, will retire on February 15, 2021.
-The deputy CEO and CFO, Michael Rousseau, will succeed him upon his retirement.
+Calin Rovinescu, Air Canada’s president and CEO, retired on February 15, 2021.
+The deputy CEO and CFO, Michael Rousseau, succeeds him.

 “I have enjoyed a unique and very special relationship with Air Canada and our outstanding people for over three decades, on the front lines of many of the company’s defining moments – the 1988-1989 privatization, the defence against a hostile bid for Air Canada in 1999, our merger with Canadian Airlines in 2000, the aftermath of 9/11, leading the 2003-2004 restructuring and many others,” Rovinescu said.

 Rovinescu has served as president and CEO of Air Canada since April 1, 2009, having previously served as its executive vice-president, corporate development and strategy and as its chief restructuring officer.
 He was chair of the Star Alliance chief executive board from 2012 to 2016 and served as chair of the board of governors of the International Air Transport Association from 2014 to 2015.

 In 2019, Rovinescu was recognized as Strategist of the Year and as Canada’s Outstanding CEO of the Year for the second time by The Globe and Mail’s Report on Business magazine.
 In 2016, he was recognized as Canada’s Outstanding CEO of the Year by the Financial Post Magazine.
 Among several airline industry recognitions, he was awarded the Executive Leadership Award at the 2018 Airline Strategy Awards in London, England.